 Just as South America's countries vary hugely in the types of experience on offer, they also do so regarding travel guidance.
 So before you do anything, get to grips with local travel advice and get a feel for where you can travel and whether there are any restrictions or safety precautions to consider.
 If you want to hop from one country to the next, you'll also need a firm handle on the visa situation.

 While much of Europe is practically on our doorstep, the range of landscapes and cultures make it a treasure trove of bucket list experiences.
-Perhaps one of the best things about it is that you can pick and choose the kind of backdrop you’d like, whether that’s snowy and serene or warm and sun-bleached.
-Even better, some, such as Ireland's evocative charms require minimal travel.
+One of the best things about it is that you can pick and choose the kind of backdrop you'd like, whether snowy and serene or warm and sun-bleached.
+Some, like Ireland's evocative charms, require minimal travel.
 With some of the most famous cities in the world and rich history throughout, you only need to lift the lid to max out on its wonders.

 What to remember